What are the 6 Phases in a Cyber Incident Response Plan?

 A cyber incident response plan should be created under the assumption that your business will be attacked by cyber criminals sooner or later.

 The plan should be short, crisp and precise.
 This way the stakeholders can make decisions and take the steps specified quickly.
 It should be free of complicated jargon.
-Lastly, it should be focussed on your business’s specific computer systems and networks.
+Lastly, it should be focussed on your business’s specific IT infrastructure, critical assets and its specific threat context.

-1. Prepare: This incident response phase is all about getting ready for dealing with a cyber security event.
-In this phase, you have to align the organisational policies on personal information and sensitive data protection and network security goals with the technology infrastructure of the organisation.
+1. Prepare: This incident response phase is fundamentally focused on preparing your organisation to effectively handle a cybersecurity event.
+During this phase, it is crucial to establish a comprehensive framework that aligns the organisation's policies on personal information and sensitive data protection with its overarching network security goals.
+This involves a thorough assessment and integration of these policies with the existing technology infrastructure of your business.

 2. Identify: This phase in incident response planning, as the name suggests, is about identifying if you’ve been breached or if any of your systems have been compromised.
 In case a breach is indeed discovered, as per this phase of the NIST Cybersecurity Framework, you should focus on answering questions such as: